gatsbyjs/gatsby/docs/docs/sourcing-content-from-json-or-yaml.md

 The only thing different in this case, is the file import.
 Instead of the YAML file, this time you're importing directly a JSON file into the page component.

-Once again out of the box and without any extra configuration the page will show the content.
+Once again: out of the box and without any extra configuration, the page will show the content.

 ## Joining the pieces